inverse/git-pair/README.md

 ## Developing

-Built using asdf for required dependencies.
+Built using asdf for managing required development dependencies.

 ### Building